yokodotcool/yokodotcool.github.io/_posts/2020-05-12-playing-to-strengths.md

 5. Restorative

 The whole UI around the [CliftonStrengths](https://www.gallup.com/cliftonstrengths/en/252137/home.aspx) fka StrengthsFinder2.0 assessment website is so cagey and paywall-y and I super don’t like that.
 But personality assessments are fun.

+Also ...
+I have a feeling that this connection that I just discovered for myself was drawn by maybe BOTH Jesses long before today.